 10. Work Out at Home Instead of the Gym

 Gym memberships might be something a lot of people buy before New Years.
-And it’s also something that not a lot of people use to its full effect!
+And it’s also something that not a lot of people use after the first couple of months.

 11. Costco Gas/ Public Transportation